-Siguin CP Coogan, Lori Daniels and Jane Park will analyze some sections of this article that Expose the key developments and contributions in the creation of the Canadian Forest Fire Danger Rating System; the relationships between Wildland fire and weather, climate, and climate change; fire ecology; operational decisió support; and Wildland fire management.
+Sean C.P.
+Coogan, Lori Daniels and Jane Park will analyze some sections of this article that expose the key developments and contributions in the creation of the Canadian Forest Fire Danger Rating System; the relationships between wildland fire and weather, climate, and climate change; fire ecology; operational decision support; and wildland fire management.

-Likewise, the article talks about the evolution of Wildland fire management in Banff National Park es a case study.
-Concluding on some possible direction in future Canadian Wildland fire research including the further evaluation of fire severity measurements and effects; the effectiveness of fuel management treatments; climate change effects and Mitigation; further Refinement of models pertaining to fire risk analysis, fire behavior, and fire weather; and the integration of forest management and ecological restoration with Wildland fire risk reduction.
+Likewise, the article talks about the evolution of wildland fire management in Banff National Park as a case study.
+Concluding on some possible direction in future Canadian wildland fire research including the further evaluation of fire severity measurements and effects; the effectiveness of fuel management treatments; climate change effects and mitigation; further refinement of models pertaining to fire risk analysis, fire behavior, and fire weather; and the integration of forest management and ecological restoration with wildland fire risk reduction.

-As always, the #PCFWebinar will last 60 minuts: 45 minuts for the presentation of the speakers and 15 minuts for Q & A.
+As always, the #PCFWebinar will last 60 minutes: 45 minutes for the presentation of the speakers and 15 minutes for Q & A.

 Jane Park is a Fire and Vegetation Management Specialist at Parks Canada.
 Her work in Banff focuses on the reintroduction of fire onto the landscape, wildfire and fuel management, non-native and invasive vegetation management, and ecosystem restoration.